EvgeshaBoldakova/HTTP_Requests_Backends/README.md

-This repository contains solutions to problems on the topic "HTTP.
+This repository contains solutions to tasks on the topic "HTTP.
 Requests.
 Backends", namely:
 1. Loading data from the backend into a table.
 2. Deleting rows from a table.
 3. Adding new records to a table.